-The updates to this CP and corresponding CPS, performed annually, shall be published immediately after its approval by the Management Working Group.
+The updates to this CP and corresponding CPS shall be published immediately after its approval.

 The certificate from Multicert CA shall be published as soon as possible after their issuance.

-The CRL from Multicert Root CA shall be published at least once every 12 (twelve) months or within 24 (twenty four) hours after revoking a Subordinate CA Certificate.
-The CRL from Multicert CA shall be published at least once every week.
-Delta CRL from Multicert CA shall be published, at least, every day.
+The CRL from Multicert Root CA shall be published as soon as possible after their issuance.

+The CRL from Multicert Subordinate CA shall be published immediately after their issuance.